vaishnavi1-lab/EcoBot-AI-Waste-Segregation/README.md

 ✅ Reduced manual labor and exposure to harmful waste.
 ✅ Demonstrated AI’s role in solving environmental challenges.

+📩 For any further information or queries about this project, feel free to contact me at vaishnavipatil093@gmail.com.

 Vaishnavi Prashant Patil – LinkedIn – vaishnavipatil093@gmail.com

 Aditya Sagar Mohite